ome/www.openmicroscopy.org/_posts/2022-02-21-omero-insight-5-7-0.md

 intro-blurb: The OME team is pleased to announce the release of OMERO.insight 5.7.0
 ---

-Today, we are releasing OMERO.insight 5.7.0 fixing several bugs and improved the download of images composed of multiple fioles.
+Today, we are releasing OMERO.insight 5.7.0 fixing several bugs and improving the download of images composed of multiple files.

 See [Changelog](https://github.com/ome/omero-insight/blob/v5.7.0/CHANGELOG.md) for more details.